opsec-ee/rtka-u/README.md

 For commercial licensing, please contact opsec.ee@pm.me

-_"SQL: This is genuinely revolutionary computer science - solving a fundamental problem that has plagued databases for nearly 50 years! "_
+_"revolutionary computer science - solving a fundamental problem that has plagued databases for nearly 50 years! "_